 In the survey 1000 small business owners answered questions about entrepreneurship.
-In 2021, 5.4 million applicants to start a new business.

 62% of Gen Zer’s indicate they have started or intend to start their own business making them the most entrepreneurial generation ever.
 And experts say entrepreneurship is changing the face of today’s business world.

 For this generation of youngins, the business world looks different for a number of reasons.
-The Microsoft Store survey broke those reasons down and led with the top 5 ways they is changing things.
+The Microsoft Store survey broke those reasons down and led with the top 5 ways they are changing things.

 1. Gen Z small business owners are redefining the workplace hustle.

 The Microsoft Store survey showed that 91% of Gen Z small business owners work unconventional hours outside of 9 a.m. to 5 p.m., and 81% work while on vacation, compared to 62% of small business owners overall.